MacOS Malware Development: 0x01

-First, a quick note: This article was originally written in late 2022 and tested on an older version of macOS.
+In today’s post, We’ll explore the process of designing and developing malware for macOS, We’ll use a classic approach to understanding Apple’s internals, This article was originally written in late 2022 and tested on an older version of macOS.
 I kind of forgot about it until later this year when I revisited it.
-Before publishing, I decided to test the techniques on macOS 10.15 and 12+.
+Before publishing, I decided to test the techniques on macOS Catalina and Monterey.
+We’ll also cover SIP and some security features.
+Keep in mind, the techniques you’ll see here are fairly well-known, involve common tricks, and are often heavily sandboxed.
+Most of them require root access to work.

 Alright, let’s move on.

 Let’s start by understanding the macOS architecture and its security features.
 Next, we’ll take a look into the internals, covering key elements like the Mach API and the kernel, and we’ll walk through some basic system calls and easy to understand.
 After that, we’ll introduce a dummy malware sample.
 Later, we’ll explore code injection techniques and how they’re used in malware.
-To wrap up, we’ll demonstrate a basic implementation of shellcode injection.
-Throughout, we’ll provide a detailed, step-by-step breakdown of the code and techniques involved.
+To wrap up, we’ll demonstrate a basic implementation of shellcode injection

 Background

 a little background from the internet, The Mac OS X kernel (xnu) is an operating system kernel with a unique lineage, merging the research-oriented Mach microkernel with the more traditional and contemporary FreeBSD monolithic kernel.
-The Mach microkernel combines a potent abstraction—Mach message-based interprocess communication (IPC) with several cooperating servers to constitute the core of an operating system.
+The Mach microkernel combines a potent abstraction Mach message-based interprocess communication (IPC) with several cooperating servers to constitute the core of an operating system.
 Responsible for managing separate tasks within their own address spaces and comprising multiple threads, the Mach microkernel also features default servers that offer services like virtual memory paging and system clock management.

 However, the Mach microkernel alone lacks crucial functionalities such as user management, file systems, and networking.
 To address this, the Mac OS X kernel incorporates a graft of the FreeBSD kernel, specifically its top-half (system call handlers, file systems, networking, etc.), ported to run atop the Mach microkernel.